PhysicalBit7/notes/docs/parallel-processing/chapter2.md

 The logical machine view where each processing node has its own exclusive address space.
 In order to interact with one another __message passing__ will be used in order to accomplish interactions, synchronization, and data and work transfers.
 Some APIs used are MPI(message passing interface) and PVM(parallel virtual machine)

 # PRAM
 PRAM is an ideal parallel computing model standing for parallel random access machine.
-The ideals are mad up as follows
+The ideals are made up as follows
 1. There are _p_ processors that share a common clock but may execute different instructions in each cycle
 2. A global memory exists of unbounded size
 3. All processors access the same address space uniformly